-In May 2013, Sefton’s oil production in Kansas increased to approximately 450 barrels a month from 8 wells, compared to approximately 400 barrels a month reported in May, all from the Company’s wells in Leavenworth County, Kansas.
+In June 2013, oil production increased to approximately 500 barrels a month from 11 wells, up from approximately 450 barrels a month reported in May, all from the Company’s wells in Leavenworth County, Kansas.
 Additional production is expected from a number of leases in the future as the ongoing programme of workovers and recompletions continues on oil and gas wells (with the emphasis on oil wells) in proximity to the Company’s 100%-owned and operated pipeline systems.

 In accordance with the guidelines of the AIM Market of the London Stock Exchange, Jim Ellerton, Chairman of Sefton Resources, Inc. a qualified geologist with over thirty years oil & gas industry experience, is the qualified person as defined in the London Stock Exchange's Guidance Note for Mining and Oil and Gas companies, who has reviewed and approved the technical information contained in this announcement.
 Jim Ellerton has also relied on primary information supplied by staff and third party consultants in carrying out his review.

 Sefton Resources is an oil and gas exploitation and production company with significant scope to develop its three major areas of interest in onshore United States.
 Sefton’s business strategy is to acquire long life, partially developed reserves with controlling interests, and maximize shareholder value through asset development using the Company’s own funds initially then involve third party capital, farm-out or merger.
 At this time, Sefton operates all its assets, the majority of which are 100% owned.